UoM-NXCT/TAMS/docs/source/contribute.rst

 Compile
 ^^^^^^^

-Python is an interpreted language.
-This means that the Python interpreter reads the source code and executes it.
+Python is an interpreted language (`technically, it is both compiled and interpreted <https://realpython.com/cpython-source-code-guide/>`_).
 This is a powerful feature, but it can also lead to performance issues.
 It can also make it difficult to distribute the code.

 To help with this, TAMS uses `PyInstaller <https://www.pyinstaller.org/>`_ to compile the code into a single executable file.
 This means that the code is compiled into machine code before it is run.

+To compile the code, execute the ``compile.sh`` script in the scripts directory.
+The compiled code will be placed in the ``dist`` directory.

 Code style
 ----------